Nonradiographic Axial Spondyloarthritis (nr-axSpA): Active or Stable? | MySpondylitisTeam

 • Inflammatory bowel disease, which causes gastrointestinal issues

-• Brain fog, which causes trouble focusing or thinking clearly
+• Brain fog, or trouble focusing or thinking clearly

 How Is Nonradiographic Axial Spondyloarthritis Diagnosed?

-• Magnetic resonance imaging (MRI) scans — MRI uses magnets and radio waves to take pictures of the inside of your body.
+• Magnetic resonance imaging (MRI) scans — MRI uses magnets and radio waves to take pictures of the inside of your body to look for abnormalities.

-• Computed tomography (CT) scans — A CT scan is an imaging technique that uses X-rays to take pictures of the inside of your body.
+• Computed tomography (CT) scans — A CT scan is another imaging technique that uses X-rays.

 • Ultrasound — This test uses sound waves to create pictures of the inside of your body.
 It’s particularly helpful for finding inflammation in the areas where tendons and ligaments connect to bones, which is a common symptom of nr-axSpA called enthesitis.